-anxiety, and stress—such as that exhibited by Jerri—are all components of worry.
-Having awareness is one thing, but persistent doubts that never leave your mind are not.
-Over time, worries take their toll on your mind, body, and quality of life.
+anxiety, and stress are all parts of worry.
+Being aware is a good thing, but worrying all the time is not.
+Over time, worries affect your mind, body, and quality of life.

 A Blessing in Disguise

-The trick is to use your worry for the greater good.
-In other words, when worry strikes, deal with it head on, or move on and let it go.
+The trick is to use your worry to do something positive.
+When worry strikes, deal with it head on, or move on and let it go.

-Worry causes a chemical reaction in the body, triggering the release of stress hormones that prepare you to respond to a dangerous situation by fighting or running away.
+Worry causes a chemical reaction in the body.
+It triggers you to make stress hormones.
+Stress hormones help you respond to danger by fighting or running away.
 With worry though, the dangers are often imagined rather than real.

 Doubts and fears waste time and drain your energy.
-Added to that, negative thoughts release stress hormones that can adversely affect your health, like your immune system.
+Added to that, negative thoughts release stress hormones.
+This can be bad for your health and your immune system.

 Becoming a Worrier

 Worry is often a learned behavior.
 Most of us are taught to worry.
 How we worry depends on how we grew up and what we were exposed to.
-Other people begin worrying more after a life trauma occurs, making them fear a repeat of the incident.
-In some it's genetic, meaning you're predisposed to the behavior.
+Other people begin worrying more after they have a life trauma.
+They fear that the bad event will happen again.
+In some people, worry is genetic.
+This means they are more prone to the behavior due to biology

-You'll know worrying is crossing the line when it starts affecting your life.
-Your stress levels will be higher and you will be less focused on things you need to be attentive to.
+You will know when your worrying is out of control.
+It will start affecting your life.
+Your stress levels will be higher.
+You will be less focused on things you need to pay attention to.

-There are some important differences between the 2.
-Those with GAD usually demonstrate a lifetime pattern of chronic worry about common, everyday stressors, such as health, work, and family, but to an overwhelming degree.
-People suffering from OCD have persistent, obtrusive thoughts focusing on one particular area, such as excessive worry about germs.
-Those with OCD often rely on rituals like repeated handwashing.
+There are some important differences between these two conditions.
+People with GAD have long term, severe worries about common, everyday things.
+People with OCD have lasting, unwanted thoughts focusing on one area.
+For example, they may worry excessively about germs.
+Those with OCD often rely on repeated behaviors such handwashing.

 If you think you may have an anxiety disorder, talk with your doctor.
-A combination of therapy and medication has proven effective in reducing anxiety.
+Therapy and medicine can help.

 Set aside some worry time —Address your worries during a specific time of day.
 Try to do at the same time in a quiet, comfortable place.
 Use this time to worry about anything you want.
 When your time is up, move on to your next task.
-If something comes up later, write it down and make a note to worry about it during your next worry time period.
+If something comes up later, write it down.
+Make a note to worry about it during your next worry time period.

-Get the facts —When you worry, ask your self if you have a good reason to.
+Get the facts —When you worry, ask yourself if you have a good reason to.
 Do some research and get information.
 Worries can be based on myth, not fact.
-Once you have the facts, your worries may disappear.
+Once you have the facts, your worries may go away.

-Make a plan of action —Think through what you can solve and accept what you can't.
+Make a plan of action —Think through what you can solve.
+Accept what you cannot.
 Make a plan for worries you can resolve.
 Having a plan will ease your mind.
-For those you can't, try to get at the root of the worry.
+For those you cannot, try to get at the root of the worry.
 Ask yourself whether it is realistic or out of your control.
 Some things will be out of your control.
-It's a normal part of life, so find a way to accept them.
+It is a normal part of life, so find a way to accept them.

-Physical factors such as getting enough sleep, eating properly, and exercising also make a big difference in the amount of worry you experience.
-When your body is run down, you're more susceptible to letting your mind get carried away.
+Be sure to get enough sleep, eat well, and get plenty of physical activity.
+These things can make a big difference in the amount of worry you have.
+When your body is run down, your mind is more apt to get carried away.

 For some, prayer

 may be a calming force.
-If none of these methods is helpful, the next step is to
+If none of these methods help, the next step is to talk to a therapist.

-Though it's not easy to break the worry habit, it is possible—depending on how hard you're willing to work.
-You can overcome constant worry and improve your quality of life in the process.
+Though it is not easy to break the worry habit, it is possible.
+It depends on how hard you are willing to work.
+You can overcome constant worry and improve your life in the process.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.